realworldocaml/book/en/json.md

 hosting and sharing website that provides a JSON-based web [API](http://developer.github.com).
 The ATD code fragment below describes the GitHub authorization API.
-It is based on a pseudo-standard web protocol known as OAuth, and is used to authorized users to access GitHub services.
+It is based on a pseudo-standard web protocol known as OAuth, and is used to authorize users for GitHub services.

 ```ocaml
 type scope = [